 By tailoring the features of Google Analytics, LunaMetrics helps PBS increase conversions and visits by 30%

-Top Notch Programming, The Public Broadcasting System’s interactive arm, helps individual PBS producers and local PBS stations create and promote each section within PBS.org for programs such as NOVA, American Masters, and Sid the Science Kid.
-A selection of web analytics tools had been installed, but these proved difficult to maintain and use.
-PBS wanted to develop a coordinated approach to analysis and reporting that would inform their future strategic decisions.
+Top Notch Programming, The Public Broadcasting System’s interactive arm, helps PBS producers and local PBS stations promote programs such as NOVA, American Masters, and Sid the Science Kid on PBS.org.
+Existing web analytics tools were difficult to maintain and use.
+PBS wanted a coordinated approach to analysis and reporting to inform their strategic decisions.

-Led by Web Analytics Director Amy Sample, the team at PBS needed a cohesive system across the entire enterprise, and for this they turned to Google Analytics.
-In addition to top-level analysis of PBS.org and PBSKids.org, they also hoped to implement a solution that would allow producers of individual programs to see only the data on those pages and microsites that related to their own shows.
-It was critical to have a solution that gave Amy the over-arching view she needed, and the microcosm view that each producer needed.
-To meet these requirements, LunaMetrics devised a custom technical solution for PBS that expanded their existing standard implementation.
+Led by Web Analytics Director Amy Sample, the team at PBS turned to Google Analytics.
+In addition to top-level analysis of PBS.org and PBSKids.org, they hoped to provide producers of individual programs data related to those shows.
+Amy needed an over-arching view.
+To meet these requirements, LunaMetrics devised a custom solution.

 Google Analytics has been a key facilitator in the transformation of PBS online.
-The tool enables reporting that is robust, tailored and meaningful, which means that stakeholders are no longer focused on static monthly reports.
-Instead, they are increasingly able to use analytics to inform critical and timely business decisions on a day-to-day basis.
-Analysis of search engine trends led to an increase in PBS traffic by 30% during the first year after implementation.
-PBS also used valuable conversion funnel data to optimize the registration path in PBSKids; this activity increased conversions by one-third.
-Furthermore, since Google Analytics was set up to allow PBS to evaluate the way users consumed video, the broadcaster created two new portals: PBS Video and PBSKIDS Go!
+The tool enables reporting that is robust, tailored and meaningful, which means that stakeholders can use analytics to inform critical and timely business decisions on a day-to-day basis.
+Analysis of search engine trends led to an increase in PBS traffic by 30 percent during the first year.
+Conversions in PBSKids increased by 33 percent.
+Since Google Analytics allowed PBS to evaluate the way users consumed video, the broadcaster created two new portals: PBS Video and PBSKIDS Go!

 My version is one-third shorter and easier to read and understand.
 (192 word vs 300)